arq5x/gemini/docs/content/database_schema.rst

 rs_ids            STRING        | A comma-separated list of rs ids for variants present in dbsnp in_omim           BOOL          | 0 : Absence of the variant in OMIM database
                                 | 1 : Presence of the variant in OMIM database
+clins_sigs        STRING        | A comma-separated list of clinical significance scores for each
+                                | of the rs_ids that the variant overlaps in dbsnp.
+Per dbSNP:
+                                | 0 : unknown   1 : untested   2 : non-pathogenic
+                                | 3 : probable-non-pathogenic  4 : probable-pathogenic
+                                | 5 : pathogenic  6 : drug-response  7 : histocompatibility
+                                | 255 : other
 cyto_band         STRING        Chromosomal cytobands that a variant overlaps num_hom_ref       INTEGER       The total number of of homozygotes for the reference (``ref``) allele num_het           INTEGER       The total number of heterozygotes observed.